-The CHAI Core is a one-stop shop for investigators looking to add value to their research studies in the areas of technology, user inquiry, and graphic design.
-The Core uses state-of-the-art technologies to facilitate the translation of traditional evidence-based behavioral interventions into effective web- and mobile-based interventions in nutrition and obesity.
+Welcome to the CHAI Core’s intervention services (formerly known as Communication for Health Applications and Interventions).
+CHAI Core: Interventions offers state of the art techniques and resources for the development of behavioral science interventions aimed at health promotion and disease prevention.
+CHAI Core: Interventions is a one-stop shop for investigators looking to add value to their research studies in the areas of technology, user inquiry, and graphic design.
+CHAI Core: Interventions uses state-of-the-art technologies to facilitate the translation of traditional evidence-based behavioral interventions into effective web- and mobile-based interventions in nutrition and obesity.

 Development of customized, secure databases used for collecting participant data and conducting online surveys.
 Our staff has expertise in Access, SQL server, and Oracle databases on both Windows and Linux platforms.

 Design assistance for the development of logos, print materials and web graphics for intervention research.
 For examples of our graphic design work, please visit our online portfolio.

 The core provides assistance to investigators collecting qualitative data through the design and implementation of focus groups or individual interview sessions.
 Services can include assistance with participant recruitment, development of interview guidelines and surveys, facilitation of the focus groups or interviews, and/or analysis and interpretation of data.

 Formative research is a valuable tool used to gain a deeper understanding of one’s target population when planning a new intervention project.
 The formative research process involves multiple stages – from the initial project design, through the implementation of focus group, data collection activities, and the analysis of project data.
 Our staff provides consultation and training for formative research.

 Our staff can develop intervention apps for smart phones, can create tools to tailor personalized messages, and design avatars and other interactive instruments for intervention studies.